The definitive guide to WordPress website maintenance

 Tabla de contenidos

-First, let’s see what the main reasons are for performing regular maintenance on a WordPress website:
+First, let’s see what are the main reasons to carry out a periodic maintenance of a website created with WordPress:

-- Enhances security.
-Good WordPress maintenance acts as the most powerful shield against cyber attacks.
+- Security: A good WordPress maintenance is the most powerful shield against hacking attempts.

-- Optimal loading speed.
-This is one of the key indicators used by Google to determine user experience and is closely related to SEO.
+- Optimal loading speed: This is one of the main indicators used by Google to determine the user experience, and therefore is closely related to SEO.

-- Excellent performance.
-Performing necessary maintenance tasks on WordPress is essential for everything to function as expected, from themes to plugins.
+- Error prevention: Performing the relevant maintenance tasks in WordPress is essential for everything to work as expected: from themes to plugins.

-- Takes user experience to the next level.
-When visiting a website, users appreciate it running at full capacity.
-It’s not necessary to be a marketing expert to understand that this multiplies traffic and conversion opportunities.
+- User experience: When you visit a website, you want it to be at its best.
+So, you don’t need to be a marketing expert to know that this multiplies traffic and conversion possibilities.

 We could say that WordPress websites have a life of their own.
 Due to theme, plugin, or CMS updates, they are constantly changing (with or without your intervention).